ishdhand/ishdhand.github.com/_pages/research.md

 # Research Interests
 ------------------

 My research interests are in the areas of quantum optics and quantum computation.
 In quantum optics, I'm working on <span style="font-variant: small-caps"> BosonSampling </span> quantum computation.

-## Group Theory of Linear Interferometers

-## Exact Hong-Ou-Mandel Interference

-## Complementary observables in linear optics
+Here's a <a href="/bosonsamplingList">list of papers related to BosonSampling</a>.